Chronic traumatic encephalopathy in sports: Canadian football

 On January 10, 2011, former AFL and Canadian football player through the years of 1956 to 1967 Cookie Gilchrist died.
 Gilchrist was diagnosed with stage four CTE by Boston University.

 Cycling

 In 2016, BMX biker and extreme sport icon Dave Mirra was diagnosed post-mortem with CTE.
 He died of suicide by gunshot on February 4, 2016, and his brain was examined by Lili-Naz Hazrati of the University of Toronto, who confirmed the diagnosis.
 In addition to the "countless" concussions he had during his career, his skull was fractured when he was hit by a car at 19 years old and he took up boxing after retirement.
 He became the first action sports star to be diagnosed with the neurodegenerative disease.

 Rodeo

 In 2017, Ty Pozzobon, who at the age of 25 years also committed suicide, became the first professional bull rider diagnosed with the disease.
 Within ten years, he had received 15 head injuries and his first concussion at the age of 16.

+Young Adults

+A study in 2023 that examined the occurrence of CTE in young athletes investigated the brains of 152 people who had played contact sports and died before the age of 30.
+63 donors out of the 152 (over 40%) were diagnosed with CTE.
+Majority of the individuals diagnosed had participated in sports primarily at the high school or college level.
+In most cases of the donated brains, most deaths were due to suicide or unintentional drug overdose.
+Cognitive and neurobehavioral symptoms were reported in brain donors regardless of whether CTE was present, indicating a bigger concern of mental health challenges among young athletes.

+Resistance

+Resistance to implementing stricter policies for the prevention of CTE in contact sports has come from various organizations, governing bodies, and the media.

+The Concussion in Sport Group (CISG), which is supported by FIFA, World Rugby, and the International Olympic Committee (IOC), has maintained a cautious stance regarding the connection between concussions and CTE.
+Recently, the CISG asserted that a cause-and-effect relationship between CTE and concussions or exposure to contact sports has not been established, in response to legal challenges and calls for reform, often as part of a broader defense strategy.

+While some national sports organizations have faced direct accusations of suppressing unfavorable research findings, most notably the National Football League (NFL), others have been criticized for passive resistance.
+Soccer administrators have been accused of minimizing the issue and fostering what has been described as a silent scandal.

+Critiques, particularly in the British press, were seen as influenced by developments and early exposés concerning the NFL's handling of concussion research.
+Resistance has also been rooted in concerns about the cultural integrity of sports.
+In both American football and soccer, ideas to modify gameplay for safety reasons, such as banning tackling or heading, have been met with significant pushback.
+This resistance is often engaged around preserving the character of the sport.
+As one NFL defender stated, “without helmets, it wouldn’t be football”.